Canadian federal election results in Nova Scotia: 2011

+2008

+2006

 All incumbent MPs in Nova Scotia were re-elected.
 There were six Liberal, three Conservatives and two NDP MPs in the province.

-2004 - 38th General Election
+2004

 With Toronto's Jack Layton replacing Alexa McDonough as leader, the NDP saw its hold on the Halifax Region slip somewhat, losing Dartmouth.
 The Liberals, after having gained MP Scott Brison from the Progressive Conservatives in 2003, held Kings-Hants.
 A hoped-for breakthrough for the Conservatives remained elusive.